 - Perform a kind deed to at least 10 strangers without expecting anything in return.

 - Read and then implement some of the ideas in: The Difference a Day Makes: 365 Ways to Change Your World in Just 24 Hours by Karen M. Jones.
+(DONE: January 2013 - most were things that we already do.)

 - Write and publish a book.